Recorder-moe/s3-uploader/README.md

    - `S3_ACCESS_KEY`: The access key for your S3-compatible storage.
    - `S3_SECRET_KEY`: The secret key for your S3-compatible storage.
    - `DESTINATION_BUCKET`: The name of the bucket in the S3-compatible storage where you want to upload the files.
    - `DESTINATION_DIRECTORY`: The directory path within the destination bucket where you want to upload the files.
+(No slash at the beginning or end)

 1. The script will upload the matching files to S3 Blob Storage and **delete them** from the local folder.